zettelyay/zettel-terminal-extension-seed/README.md

    Here are the scripts to support that:

-   - To upgrade the Zettel dependency `@zettelproject/api-server` to its newest version:
+   - To upgrade the Zettel official dependencies to their newest versions in order to access the latest API end-points:
      ```sh
      server$ npm run upgrade
      ```